-1. FREEZE.
-At least 3 hours and up to 7 days before serving, remove the grapes from their stems and place in the freezer.
+1. FREEZE the grapes.
+At least 3 hours and up to 7 days before serving, remove the grapes from their stems and place them in the freezer.
 To frost an entire cluster, leave the grapes intact on the stems.
+When ready to serve…

-2. WHISK.
-When ready to serve, whisk the egg whites with the lemon juice in a large bowl until frothy.
+2. WHISK the egg whites with the lemon juice in a large bowl until frothy.
 Put the sugar in another bowl.

-3. COAT 1.
-Drop the grapes into the bowl of egg whites, then pour the contents of the bowl through a strainer to drain the liquid.
+3. DROP the grapes into the bowl of egg whites, then pour the contents of the bowl through a strainer to drain the liquid.
 Place the grapes on a paper towel and roll them around until most of the excess egg white has been absorbed.
+Then, working in batches…

-4. COAT 2.
-Working in batches, add the grapes to the sugar and shake them around to coat.
+4. ADD the grapes to the sugar and shake them around to coat.
 Shake off any excess.
 Use as garnish and serve.

 COOKING WITH RAW EGGS